← All diseases

 What is it?

-Gonorrhea is a common bacterial sexually transmitted infection caused by Neisseria gonorrhoeae.
-NYS reported 45,218 cases in 2024.
-Drug-resistant gonorrhea is an increasing public health concern — treatment now requires injectable ceftriaxone.
+Gonorrhea is caused by Neisseria gonorrhoeae and is the second most common reportable STI in NYS, with 45,218 cases in 2024.
+Rates have been rising over the past decade.
+Drug-resistant gonorrhea is an urgent public health concern — treatment now requires injectable ceftriaxone because oral alternatives have largely failed.

 How it spreads

-Spreads through vaginal, anal, or oral sex with an infected person.
+Spreads through vaginal, anal, or oral sex.
 Can infect the genitals, rectum, and throat.
-Can be passed from a pregnant person to a baby during childbirth.
+Can be passed from a pregnant person to a baby's eyes during delivery, causing blindness if untreated (prevented by routine newborn eye drops).

 Symptoms

 Many people have no symptoms.
-When present: burning during urination, unusual discharge, or rectal pain.
-Untreated gonorrhea can cause pelvic inflammatory disease (PID), infertility, and increased HIV risk.
+When present: burning during urination, unusual discharge from the penis or vagina, rectal pain or discharge, or sore throat (from throat infection).
+Untreated gonorrhea in women can cause PID, infertility, and ectopic pregnancy.
+Disseminated infection can cause arthritis and skin lesions.

 Who is at risk?

-Sexually active people of any age.
-Rates are highest among people aged 20–29.
-Men who have sex with men have elevated rates.
-Consistent condom use significantly reduces risk.
+Sexually active people of all ages and genders.
+Rates are highest among people aged 15–29.
+Men who have sex with men have significantly elevated rates.
+People with prior gonorrhea are at elevated risk for reinfection.

 What you can do

-👁Get tested regularly if you are sexually active with new or multiple partners
+👁Get tested regularly for gonorrhea if you are sexually active with new or multiple partners

-🛡Use condoms correctly every time to reduce transmission risk
+🛡Use condoms correctly every time to significantly reduce transmission risk

-⚕️If diagnosed, complete the full course of antibiotics and notify recent sexual partners
+⚕️If diagnosed, complete treatment with injectable ceftriaxone and notify recent sexual partners immediately

 Tier BAnnual report tracking